 For many years I’ve been feeding the birds and my flock, so to speak, continues to grow.
 Sometimes I’m rather amazed at the number and variety of birds I get such as doves, chickadees, nuthatches, grosbeaks, woodpeckers, and jays to name a few.
 Since I’ve started the art of pyrography, Todd & I have been taking lots of pictures of the assorted birds for reference material.
 One day while I was burning, I was contemplating ideas for tutorials and it dawned on me that the birds would make great tutorial subjects.
 Thus was born a new tutorial series called ‘My Backyard Birds’ and Scrub Jay will be the first installment in that tutorial series.

-You can watch a YouTube video version of this tutorial by clicking on the image to the right.
+You can watch a YouTube video version of this tutorial by clicking on the image to the left.

 Reader submitted art at the bottom of the blog.

 - 8×10 (20.3 x 25.4 cm) piece of wood

 - White Charcoal Pencil (NOT a colored pencil) Scrub Jay pattern

 - Small fan (optional)

 Note that the knife tip, as I call it, is a pen tip that Colwood calls ‘Rounded Heel.’
 I like this tip because it is great for creating thin straight lines but, if you do not have one, a writing tip can be used instead.

 I make mention of different pen strokes in this blog.
 If you’ve been reading my blogs for a while you are probably familiar with my terminology, but if you’re not then I suggest reading ‘using the shader’ where I explain the different strokes and ways I use the shading pen tip.
 The majority of the my artwork is done with the shader, so I consider it to be the most important pen tip I own.

 STEP 1 – PREP THE WOOD